AIRI-Institute/GOLF/README.md

 ```

 ## Evaluating NNPs
 The evaluation can be done with or without `psi4` energy estimation for NNP-optimization trajectories.
-The argument 'eval_early_stop_steps' controls for which conformations in the optimization to evaluate energy/forces with `psi4`.
+The argument 'eval_early_stop_steps' controls for which conformations in the optimization trajectory to evaluate energy/forces with `psi4`.
 For example, setting `eval_early_stop_steps` to an empty list will result in no additional `psi4` energy estimations, and setting it  to `[1 2 3 5 8 13 21 30 50 75 100]` will result in 13 additional energy evaluations for each conformation in evaluation dataset.
-Note that in order to compute the $\overline{pct}_T$, optimal energies obtained with the genuine oracle $\mathcal{O}$ (we used `psi4.optimize` for $\leq 200$ steps) must be available.
+Note that in order to compute the $\overline{pct}_T$, optimal energies obtained with the genuine oracle $\mathcal{O}$ must be available.
+In our work, `psi4.optimize` with spherical representation of the molecule was used (approximately 30 steps until convergence).

 In this repo, we provide NNPs pre-trained on different datasets and with GOLF in the `checkpoints` directory:
    - $f^{\text{baseline}}$  (`checkpoints/baseline-NNP/NNP_checkpoint`)